The CLT in high dimensions: quantitative bounds via martingale embedding: Introduction

-More recently, dependence on dimension in the high-dimensional CLT has also been studied for Wishart matrices (Bubeck and Ganguly \cite{bubeck2016entropic}, Eldan and Mikulincer\cite{eldan2016information}), maxima of sums of independent random vectors (Chernozhukov, Chetverikov, and Kato \cite{chernozhukov2013gaussian}), and transportation distance (\cite{zhai2016multivariate}).
+More recently, dependence on dimension in the high-dimensional CLT has also been studied for Wishart matrices (Bubeck and Ganguly \cite{bubeck2016entropic}, Eldan and Mikulincer \cite{eldan2016information}), maxima of sums of independent random vectors (Chernozhukov, Chetverikov, and Kato \cite{chernozhukov2013gaussian}), and transportation distance (\cite{zhai2016multivariate}).
 As mentioned earlier, Theorem \ref{thm:w2-bounded} is directly comparable to an earlier result of the third named author \cite{zhai2016multivariate}, improving on it by a factor of $\sqrt{\log n}$ (see also the earlier work \cite{valiant2011estimating}).
 We refer to \cite{zhai2016multivariate} for a discussion of how convergence in transportation distance may be related to convergence in probabilities of convex sets.

 As mentioned above, Theorem \ref{thm:w2-log-concave} is not new, and follows from a result of Courtade, Fathi and Pananjady \cite[Theorem 4.1]{courtade2017existence}.
-Their technique employs Stein's method in a novel way which is also applicable to entropic CLTs (see below).
+Their technique employs Stein's method (see also \cite{bonis2019stein}, for a different approach using Stein's method) in a novel way which is also applicable to entropic CLTs (see below).
 In a subsequent work \cite{fathi2018stein}, similar bounds are derived for convergence in the $p$'th-Wasserstein transportation metric.

 Regarding entropic CLTs, it was shown by Barron \cite{barron1986entropy} that convergence occurs as long as the distribution of the summand has finite relative entropy (with respect to the Gaussian).
 However, establishing explicit rates of convergence does not seem to be a straightforward task.
 Even in the restricted setting of log-concave distributions, not much is known.
-One of the only quantitative results is Theorem 4.3 in \cite{courtade2017existence}, which gives near optimal convergence, provided that the distribution has finite Fisher information.
+One of the only quantitative results is Proposition 4.3 in \cite{courtade2017existence}, which gives near optimal convergence, provided that the distribution has finite Fisher information.
 We do not know of any results prior to Theorem \ref{thm:ent-log-concave} which give entropy distance bounds of the form $\frac{\mathrm{poly}(d)}{n}$ to a sum of general log-concave vectors.

 A one-dimensional result was established by Artstein, Ball, Barthe, and Naor \cite{artstein2004rate} and independently by Barron and Johnson \cite{barron2004fisher}, who showed an optimal $O(1/n)$ convergence rate in relative entropy for distributions having a spectral gap (i.e. satisfying a Poincar\'e inequality).
 This was later improved by Bobkov, Chistyakov, and G\"otze \cite{bobkov2013rate, bobkov2014berry}, who derive an Edgeworth-type expansion for the entropy distance which also applies to higher dimensions.
 However, although their estimates contain very precise information as $n \rightarrow \infty$, the given error term is only asymptotic in $n$ and no explicit dependence on the measure or on the dimension is given (in fact, the dependence derived from the method seems to be exponential in the dimension $d$).